 This report shows basic contact details for all users in your location and is part of the larger ‘Emergency Management’ upgrade in Donesafe.
-As I’ve said, it’s still in its infancy, but as you can see from the screenshot, you can filter and sort by location, organisation and even tags if for example, you’re trying to contact your Fire Wardens.
+As I’ve said, it’s still in its infancy, but as you can see from the screenshot, you can filter and sort by location, organization, and even tags if, for example, you’re trying to contact your Fire Wardens.
 You will also be able to see users outside of your location also.
 To do this, click on the locations filter and change to ‘All’.

 There’s likely going to be some more activity in this area in the coming months so, as they say, watch this space.

 Head to help.donesafe.com for more information and assistance.